rails/rails/guides/source/layouts_and_rendering.md

 <%= render "menu" %>
 ```

-This will render a file named `_menu.html.erb` at that point within the view being rendered.
+This will render a file resolved in the order below:

+1. `_menu.html.erb` located in the same directory
+2. `app/views/applicatino/_menu.html.erb`

 Note the leading underscore character: partials are named with a leading underscore to distinguish them from regular views, even though they are referred to without the underscore.
 This holds true even when you're pulling in a partial from another folder:

 ```ruby
 <%= render "shared/menu" %>